-More commonly referred to as Korean Steamed Eggs, this Korean Savory Egg Soufflé recipe has been in the works for years with me, on and off.
-I wanted it to be quintessential to my Grandma's gyeranjjim, Korean Steamed Eggs, although I knew nothing could ever be like the ones Grandma used to make.
-Perhaps my pursuit to make the perfect Korean Savory Egg Soufflé was an homage to Grandma, whose memory makes me melancholy with longing aches.
+More commonly referred to as Korean Steamed Eggs, this Korean Savory Egg Soufflé recipe has been in the works for years, on and off.
+I wanted it to be quintessential to my Grandma’s gyeranjjim, Korean Steamed Eggs, although I knew nothing could ever be like the ones she used to make.
+Perhaps my pursuit of the perfect Korean Savory Egg Soufflé is an homage to her, whose memory leaves me with a quiet, aching melancholy.

 While simple to make, this egg dish can be temperamental.
-I recommend using a Korean clay pot when making Korean Egg Soufflé since I had much better success using the clay pot.
+I recommend using a Korean clay pot when making Korean Egg Soufflé, as I have had much better success with it.
 Using both traditional and non-traditional ingredients, the recipe reflects the love my Grandma put into her cooking and my love for her.

 INGREDIENTS